AlexandruPislariu/Ordered-Multimap/README.md

 Concepts used:
 Containers (Ordered MultiMap)
 Abstract Data Type
-Data Structure (I used a Binary Search Tree(BST) for implementation and linked lists on array for representation) ~
+Binary Search Tree( I used BST as data structure) Linked lists on array( I used linked lists on array to represent BST) ~